setkaio/workflow-php-sdk/README.md

     ->handleResponse();

   // Category sucessfylly created!

-  // You can use $entity instance in your code.
+  // Using $entity instance in your code
 } catch (\Exception $exception) {
   // Error
 }